 Don’t throw that out - we’ll dry the corn silk for tea.

-other spellings: corn tassel (mistakenly), silk of corn, corn silk tea, silks, corn hairs, and medicine silk
+variations: corn tassel (mistakenly), silk of corn, corn silk tea, silks, corn hairs, medicine silk

 ★ Corn silk tea was a common folk medicine in Appalachia - believed to help with urinary and kidney troubles.
 Even if folks didn’t like the taste, they swore by it. ★